Maniapoto: Conflict with Hou-taketake

-Subsequently, Maniapoto resettled at Taupiri-o-te-rangi on the Mangaokewa Stream (a tributary of the Mangapu River on the southern edge of modern Te Kuiti).
-Another chieftain, Hou-taketake (or Hou-takitaki) came to the region from Mokau Falls and settled at Pata-oneone, about 1500 metres to the west.
+Subsequently, Maniapoto resettled at Taupiri-o-te-rangi on the Mangaokewa Stream (a tributary of the Mangapu River on the southern edge of modern Te Kūiti).
+Another chieftain, Hou-taketake (or Hou-takitaki) came to the region from Mōkau Falls and settled at Pata-oneone, about 1500 metres to the west.
 He then established another fortress to the southeast at Pātohe (or Mau-uka).
 Maniapoto did not perceive Hou-taketake as a threat, so he let him do this, but Hou-taketake concluded that Maniapoto was afraid of him and started to antagonise him and his people.

 At the time of the kumara harvest, some of Maniapoto’s people encountered some of Hou-taketake’s people carrying a log, which they said was going to be the tāhuhu (‘ridge beam’) for a kumara pit.
 But then one of the men added that the log was a rib of Maniapoto’s father Rereahu.
 When Maniapoto heard this he sent his men to steal the log and Hou-taketake was so angry that he led a raiding party over to Taupiri-o-te-rangi in order to attack Maniapoto.

 Maniapoto happened to be having sex with his new wife Papa-rauwhare when Hou-taketake attacked and by the time he emerged, Hou-taketake was already in front of his house.
 Maniapoto knelt down with his taiaha spear on the ground in front of him, but Hou-taketake came forward and challenged him to single combat.
 Maniapoto did not respond, so Hou-taketake came up and started insulting him.
 Then Maniapoto threw gravel and sand in Hou-taketake’s eyes, blinding him, grabbed him and threw him on the ground.
 He bit him on his head, lowering his mana.
 Maniapoto granted the honour of killing Hou-taketake to his nephew, Tangaroa-kino.
 Hou-taketake’s men fled, but Maniapoto chased them down and killed them all.
 After this, Maniapoto returned to Mohoao-nui.